Consent order: forms for financial divorce settlement

-You may worry about a “clean beak” or continuing obligations.
 It is most unusual for a judge to provide for maintenance of your spouse unless he or she is taking time off work to care for children or on some other account.
 The judge will be looking for a deal which provides a fair division of capital and of income.
-What is “fair” is not for us to be able to advise.
-The consent order in this document provides for both alternatives.

-So what we have done to make it as easy as possible for you is to provide a comprehensive version so as to give you suitable “words” to express what you want.
+What we have done to make it as easy as possible for you is to provide a comprehensive version so as to give you suitable words to express what you want.
 For example, your home is an area where land law, mortgage, joint tenancy and family law collide.
-We give you about five answers to this “Rubik’s cube” of a problem, so that you do not have to work it out for yourself.
+We give you the words to use, so that you do not have to work them out for yourself.

 Choosing exactly what to change and what to delete is not difficult.
-We have provided very extensive notes in plain English.
-Everything is explained fully.
-Of course, the layout of the template is what the Court will expect too.
+We have provided extensive notes in plain English.
+The layout of the template is what the Court will expect too.

 These forms take into account the Family Procedure Rules 2010.

 You may like to read more about the process for an application before using these documents.

 - Blank Form A and Form D81 for you to complete